Harshmanvani25/INITIATIVE-TO-CONVERT-WASTE-INTO-MONEY/README.md

 The ICWIM mobile app is designed for ease of use, featuring an intuitive GUI.
 Users can perform tasks in just 2-3 clicks, including scanning QR codes, tracking points, and redeeming benefits.
 The app ensures convenience for both users and the operating authority.

 ### **Long-Term Impact**
-ICWIM creates a win-win scenario for the government, society, and the environment.
+AVARTANAM creates a win-win scenario for the government, society, and the environment.
 By emphasizing the value of waste management, the initiative fosters a culture of sustainability while addressing India's waste management challenges.
 It promotes cleanliness, generates revenue, and ensures tangible benefits for users, ultimately contributing to a cleaner, greener, and healthier nation.

-Through ICWIM, waste management is no longer a responsibility—it becomes an opportunity for societal and environmental growth.
+Through AVARTANAM, waste management is no longer a responsibility—it becomes an opportunity for societal and environmental growth.